Area 51, Dulce and “UFOs” – – my true inner feelings.

 After the obligatory discussion about the futility of disclosure, talk turns to myths and beliefs and religion.

-Norio tells us he was into something called Charismatic Renewal, or the Charismatic Movement.
+Norio tells us that years ago he was into something called Charismatic Renewal, or the Charismatic Movement.

-But then he began to devour books by Jacques Vallee and John A. Keel , which changed his view of the UFO phenomenon.
+But then in the late 1970s, he began to devour books by Jacques Vallee and John A. Keel , which changed his view of the UFO phenomenon.

 The topic of UFO conferences comes up.